 In 2018, her book chapter “From Guardians of the State to Guardians of Democracy?
 Institutional Change and Military Transformation in Insecure States” will be published (under contract with Palgrave).
-Cornelia is a member of the Association pour les Études sur la guerre et la stratégie, Paris and DCU Brexit Institute, Dublin.
+Cornelia is a member of the Institute for International Conflict Resolution and Reconstruction and DCU Brexit Institute, Dublin, as well as of the Association pour les Études sur la guerre et la stratégie, Paris.

 02 May 2018 | Royal Irish Academy, Dublin

 Institute for International Conflict Resolution and Reconstruction (IICRR)